trevisanj/PFANT/fortran/README.md

    ```

 ### CodeBlocks Fortran (CBFortran)

-CBFortran is a customization of the
-Code Blocks (CB) IDE optimized for working with Fortran projects.
+CBFortran is a customization of the Code Blocks (CB) IDE optimized for working with Fortran projects.

-I am not suggesting CBFortran to edit code, but to compile the code, as
-**this IDE does a good job in compiling the code** (and also generating makefiles).
-CB was used to create the makefiles in the `PFANT/fortran directory`.
+CBFortran is being presented here as a tool to compile the source code or generate the make files to do so.

 #### Running CBFortran on Linux

 CBFortran does not require installation.
 Just download the .taz.bz2 file from the